Kitware/cdash-status/README.md

 ## Semantic Versioning

 This project follows [Semantic Versioning](https://semver.org/).
-Releases are automatically created when commits are merged to the `main` branch.
+Releases are automatically created when commits are merged to the `master` branch.

 - `fix:` commits trigger a PATCH release (1.0.x)
 - `feat:` commits trigger a MINOR release (1.x.0)